-New Nexus 7 spotted in retailer inventory system with prices starting at $229 [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+New Nexus 7 spotted in retailer inventory system with prices starting at $229 [UPDATED]Alex Wagner - Editorial Director of News and Content

 Having debuted over a year ago at Google I/O 2012, the Nexus 7 is starting to get a little long in the tooth.
 Google I/O 2013 came and went without so much as a peep about the 7-inch tablet's successor, but today a few details about the next version of the Nexus 7 have made their way online.